GSA/idmanagement.gov/_sell/fips201apl-cards.md

 Based on agency-provided transition plans, GSA OGP will review the products on the legacy list in 12 months (May 2020) for removal.

-Please email icam@gsa.gov with questions.
+Please email icam at gsa.gov with questions.

 How To Purchase
 Visit the Buy Page to view FICAM products, services and purchasing guidance.